 Not to mention that he’s grown his personal blog, OkDork, to 133,638 email subscribers, AppSumo’s email list to 850,000+, and Sumo’s email list to 455,405.

 All this success can be attributed to one thing...

 A singular focus.

-“Have one clear goal for your business and make it visible DAILY.”
+Pick a clear goal for your business and make it visible DAILY.

-Noah’s “one clear goal” for his podcast launch was 100,000 downloads per episode within a year of launching.
+Noah’s “one clear goal” for starting his podcast was to achieve an average of 100,000 downloads per episode within a year of launching.

 That must be your singular focus.